bhagenbourger/duzzy/README.md

   -p, --schema-parser=Class
                            Qualified name of the parser class used to parse schema file
+  -r, --rows=Long          Number of rows to generate (per thread), default is
+                             10
-  -r, --rows=Long          Number of rows to generate -s, --seed=Long          Seed used to generate data -t, --threads=Integer    Number of threads to use to generate data -V, --version            Print version information and exit.
+  -s, --seed=Long          Seed used to generate data -t, --threads=Integer    Number of threads to use to generate data -V, --version            Print version information and exit.
+  -z, --size=Long          Size of data to generate in bytes (per thread),
+                             default is unlimited
 ```

 ### Print help for duzzy plugin